Want to learn more about Azure Storage:

 Let us discuss the pricing models one by one.

-Table storage stores large amounts of semi-structured data in a key value format.
-Azure Table storage stores petabytes of data that is easy to scale as per requirements.
-The entities in the table are stored with name and value pairs.
+Table storage stores large amounts of semi-structured data in a key-value format.
+Azure Table storage stores petabytes of data that are easy to scale as per requirements.
+The entities in the table are stored with names and value pairs.
 It is inexpensive and can be easily accessed by using a clustered index.
 Some of the protocols to access Azure Storage Explorer are REST and OData.